Travel Information

 (and lots of other practical information and advice on Ukraine).

-There are a couple of options if you are heading into the
+There are a couple of options if you are heading into Lviv

-city, in order to catch a connecting train or, better yet,
+in order to catch a connecting train or, better yet, to stay

-to stay overnight to see the sights of this charming city
+overnight to see the sights of this charming city:

-(1) Normally, there is a cluster of private taxi drivers
+(1) Normally, there is a cluster of unlicensed 'taxi drivers'

 around the entrance who will approach you with an offer to

-take you in their car for the journey into town – about
+take you in their private car for the journey into town –

-15-20 minutes depending on traffic.
-The vehicles might not
+about 15-20 minutes depending on traffic.
+The vehicles might

-be in the best of condition, but I have never had any difficulties
+not be in the best of condition, but I have never had any

-with these drivers.
-The first price they quote will likely
+difficulties with these drivers.
+The first price they quote

-be inflated, but this can be negotiated downward if one is
+will likely be inflated, but this can be negotiated downward

-firm about it.
-It’s not worth haggling too much though,
+if one is firm about it.
+It’s not worth haggling too

-as the fare is normally only about 40 Hryvnia (roughly USD
+much though, as the fare is normally only about 40 Hryvnia

-8).
-Just make sure the rate is agreed and understood by both
+(roughly USD 5).
+Just make sure the rate is agreed and understood

-parties before setting out.
-(Note that hotels in the city
+by both parties before setting out.
+Hotels in the city centre

-centre typically charge upwards of 80-100 Hryvnia for airport
+typically charge upwards of 2-3 times this amount for airport

-pick-up.
-Meter taxis do exist in town, and I find these to
+Meter taxis do exist in town, but you would be lucky to find

-be the least hassle of all and the most economical for the
+to be the least hassle of all and the most economical (in

-charge for luggage in the boot offers their only opportunity
+airport.
+An extra charge for luggage in the boot offers the

 a trolley bus into town which departs from a stop located